Why is Torque Sensor Superior to Cadence Sensor in E-bikes?

 The smart thing about cadence sensors is 80% of the times you ride the bike they will serve your needs.
 The remaining 20% will be cases you will have ” what the f…? ” situations.

-These sensors have been in market for long time mainly for bicycle riders just to check their speed from speedometer using reed switches.
+These sensors have been in the market for a long time mainly for bicycle riders just to check their speed from speedometer using reed switches.
 It is little bit dated technology.

-What is Torque Sensor and How Does it work ?
+What is a Torque Sensor and how does it work?

 In this way, the e-bike will turn into a “smart machine” which will understand if you need a boost or not from the motor.

-- There is an object or car suddenly appear in front of you where you can’t brake.
+There is an object or car suddenly appear in front of you where you can’t break.
 If you need to suddenly accelerate torque sensor will make it possible.
 As soon as you pedal harder, torque sensor will send the message to the motor and will boost your power.

-- When you don’t need extra power, torque sensor will understand it due to force you apply to pedals.
+When you don’t need extra power, torque sensor will understand it due to force you to apply to pedals.
 And won’t waste any battery juice, when not needed.

 - Give you required power whenever you need regardless of terrain or speed.

 - Let you climb hills at least 25% easier than a cadence or throttle versions.